By COGwriter

 Jesus and the New Testament writers made it clear that the ten commandments are still to be kept.
 But they are kept in the spirit of the law, which does not mean (as Jehovah's Witnesses and many Protestants teach) that you do not literally have to obey the ten commandments.
 The spirit of the law as Jesus and others expounded means to go beyond the literal requirements and keep the intent--that is why Jesus taught that hate was like murder and lust like adultery.
 He absolutely did not teach that one spiritually can keep the ten commandments while literally breaking them.

-Although this new covenant was made with spiritual Israel, it should be clear that God had intended for physical Israel to keep it, but they did not have a heart to obey (see also Deuteronomy 5:29).
+Although this new covenant was made with spiritual Israel (which does not mean it includes all the physical descendants of Jacob), it should be clear that God had intended for physical Israel to keep it, but they did not have a heart to obey (see also Deuteronomy 5:29).

 Below are several articles, which are mainly quotes for the New Testament, about the Ten Commandments (and the last article shows that essentially all early Church leaders who wrote on the commandments stated that Christians needed to keep them):